Meet the Executive Team

-I am in my third year as Head of Senior School at Lauriston having had similar roles in other Independent and State schools, in all-girls as well as coeducational settings.
+I am in my fifth year as Head of Senior School at Lauriston having had similar roles in other Independent and State schools, in all-girls as well as coeducational settings.
 I know that for most girls being in an all girls environment is the very best place to learn, and I chose this environment for both of my own daughters.
 The complex nature of this particular school and all of the opportunities it offers to girls keeps me very busy, but no two days are ever the same and it is fascinating to see what eventuates as the school day speeds by.

 I recently attended the Alliance of Girls’ Schools Conference in Sydney where we were addressed by the Alliance’s patron, our first female Governor General, Quentin Bryce, and also by Germaine Greer, the well known feminist writer and educator.
 It was wonderful to not only hear their inspirational words, but also to be able to bring them back for discussion with my Year 12 English class.

-I have been at Lauriston for the past five years.
+I have been at Lauriston for the past eight years.
 A qualified Chartered Accountant with a background in business services and tax, I initially worked in small and second tier accounting firms.
 I moved from the accounting field to work as Group Financial Controller of a leading patent and trademark attorney firm, and then decided to take a career break to complete my MBA.

 Director of the Lauriston Institute

-I have been Director of the Institute for three years.
+I have been Director of the Institute for six years.
 The Institute has responsibility for the ongoing professional learning provided for teaching staff and teacher assistants.
 Lauriston believes that quality of teaching has a direct effect on educational outcomes for students and so we take ongoing professional learning for teachers very seriously.

 In previous lives I have been CEO of a leadership training organisation, a Regional Director and Principal in the government education service and General Manager of disability services for SCOPE (formerly the Spastic Society of Victoria).